htrajan/ht-drawsteel/Ancestries/Dragon Knight.md

 ### Knighthood

-The [[Legacy|legacy]] of the Dragon Phalanx lives in you.
+The legacy of the Dragon Phalanx lives in you.
 Choose one of the following benefits.

 - **DRACONIAN RUSH:** As a maneuver, you can [[Fly|fly]] in a straight line up to your speed.
 Until you reach level 6, you must end your turn on a solid surface or fall, then fall [[Prone|prone]].